Pham-dev/hls-blueprint-release/README.md

 - Deploy using installer UI entering required information and watch the terminal output

-- Once deployed, check the terminal window and you should see an output similar to below and the ```REACT_APP_BACKEND_URL``` in this case would be ```flex-telehealth-XXXX-dev.twil.io```
+- Once deployed, check the terminal window and you should see an output similar to below and the ```REACT_APP_TELEHEALTH_URL``` in this case would be ```telehealth-XXXX-dev.twil.io```
 ```
 200 GET /installer/get-application │ Response Type application/json; charset=utf-8
-check-application SERVICE_SID for APPLICATION_NAME (flex-telehealth): ZSXXXXXXXXXXXXXXXXXXXXXXXXXXXX) at https:/flex-telehealth-XXXX-dev.twil.io/administration.html
+check-application SERVICE_SID for APPLICATION_NAME (flex-telehealth): ZSXXXXXXXXXXXXXXXXXXXXXXXXXXXX) at https://telehealth-XXXX-dev.twil.io/administration.html
 check-application: 1.503s
 200 GET /installer/check-application │ Response Type application/json; charset=utf-8
 ```